cmu-sei/foundry-docs/docs/topomojo/challenge.md

 **Question:** Enter the question you expect the participant to answer here.
 Your question should be specific, so that there is only one correct answer.

-**Answer:** Enter the correct answer that the competitor must submit to to earn a score.
+**Answer:** Enter the correct answer that the competitor must submit to earn a score.

+These options are revealed when **Detail** is selected.

 **Hidden:** Select **Hidden** to prevent the question from appearing when playing the challenge.
 Hidden questions do not appear when playing in TopoMojo or via Gameboard.